grpc/proposal/A110-child-channel-plugins.md

 #### Java

 In Java, the configuration will be achieved by accepting functions (callbacks).
 The API allows users to pass a `Consumer<ManagedChannelBuilder<?>>` (or a similar functional interface).
-When an internal library (e.g., xDS, gRPCLB) creates a child channel, it applies this user-provided function to the builder before building the channel.
+When an internal library (e.g., xDS, gRPCLB) creates a child channel, it applies this user-provided function to the builder before further configuring the channel.

 * ##### Configuration Interface